 The story of Greensill Capital’s rise and fall has everything: investment banks, opaque finance, private jets, trophy mansions and the biggest British lobbying scandal in a generation, involving former prime minister David Cameron.
 The Financial Times charts the rise of Lex Greensill and Sanjeev Gupta and examines where it all went wrong.

 On 19 April 1943, a train carrying 1,631 Jews set off from a Nazi detention camp in Belgium for the gas chambers of Auschwitz.
-But resistance fighters stopped
+But resistance fighters stopped the train.
+One boy who jumped to freedom that night retains vivid memories, 70 years later.

 In February 1943, 11-year-old Simon Gronowski was sitting down for breakfast with his mother and sister in their Brussels hiding place when two Gestapo agents burst in.